 A major aspect of the Project is geared toward the transformation of the cogeneration market into a sustainable and profitable industry.
-The main actor in this endeavour is the private sector who will develop and own the projects and provide a major portion of the required financing to implement them.
+The main actor in this endeavour is the private sector who will develop and own the projects and provide a major portion of the required financing to implement them (See letters of interest from key industry actors in annex H).
 Thus, the commercial orientation of the cogeneration projects is expected to enhance the sustainability of the Project.